HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 - More->Delete Cluster: Delete the managed compute node cluster on the page.

-- More->IDC Switching Drill: you can refer to the [Distributed Transactional Database HotDB Server - V2.5.5 [Visualization of Cross-IDC DR Switching] Function Manual](file:////Users/anita/Desktop/最新英文版/Distributed%20Transactional%20Database%20HotDB%20Server%20-%20V2.5.5%20%5bVisualization%20of%20Cross-IDC%20DR%20Switching%5d%20Function%20Manual.docx)
+- More->IDC Switching Drill: you can refer to the [Visual IDC](visual-idc.md) document.

 #### Add cluster

 Because the compute node clusters manually deployed by some users offline need to be added to HotDB Management for management, the cluster management function provides cluster addition.
 Users only need to fill in the information in HotDB Management according to the filling requirements to complete the management and monitoring of compute node clusters.

-Click [Add Cluster] on the cluster management page to enter the "Add Compute Node Cluster" page.
+Click \[Add Cluster] on the cluster management page to enter the "Add Compute Node Cluster" page.

 ![](assets/hotdb-management/image17.png)